Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features.md

 > This list contains all core features of Zoe.
 You can click on `Example` for an example of every feature and on the `Link to Wikipage` tab to get more information.
 >{.is-info}

->*If the buttons do not work for you when you click on the text, try clicking next to the text in the field*
+>*If the buttons do not work for you when you click on the text, try clicking next to the text in the field.
+The link must be clicked directly.*
->{.is-danger}
+>{.is-warning}
 <p>